rafalmas/gript/README.md

 #### The sample Gulp file and configuration files

 The supported Angular application is built by [gulp.js](http://gulpjs.com), which is controlled by `gulpfile.js`.
-The `gulp-angular-sass-appbuilder` includes a sample gulp file, located in the `sample_configs` directory.
+`GRIPT` includes a sample gulp file, located in the `sample_configs` directory.
 There are also example configuration files for Bower, es-lint, js-lint and scss-lint in the `sample_configs` directory.

 #### Using the sample Gulp file
 This `sample_configs/gulpfile.js` can be used as a starter for your project.
-This is where you define the dependency to `gulp-angular-sass-appbuilder` module and specify the tasks you want to run during the build process of your own application:
+This is where you define the dependency to `gript` module and specify the tasks you want to run during the build process of your own application:

-    var gulp = require('gulp-angular-sass-appbuilder');
+    var gulp = require('gript');

     // Set the config to use across the gulp build gulp.config = {